 HIV tests are either anonymous or confidential.
 Both anonymous and confidential testing sites maintain the highest degree of privacy.

-Anonymous testing is when you choose to get tested at a funded testing site.
+Anonymous testing is when you choose to get tested at a funded community-based rapid testing site.
 When you have the test done at an anonymous site, you are given a private code number.
 No one asks your name.
 You are the only one who can tell anyone else your result.
 If you are HIV positive and had an anonymous test, it is important to seek medical care immediately.

 Confidential testing means you give the testing site your name.
 Your record will be kept secret from everybody except medical personnel.
 You should ask who will know the result and how it will be stored.
 If you have your HIV antibody test done confidentially, you can sign a release form to have your test result sent to your doctor.
 Confidential test results may be put in your medical record.
 Like all your medical information, your HIV test results cannot be given to anyone without your written permission.
 If you have the test done in your healthcare provider’s office, hospital, clinic, or any other facility, your test results are confidential.